 Listed in order of least protective to most protective, the three types of gaiters include:

 - Trail running gaiters- These ultralight and minimalist gaiters mostly function to keep debris out of your shoes.
-They just cover your ankles and top of your shoes.
+They just cover your ankles and the tops of your shoes.
 Most trail running gaiters are not waterproof.
 These are popular among trail runners as well as ultralight hikers and thru-hikers who hike in trail running shoes.
 They weigh just 2-5 ounces (around 60-140 grams) per pair and pack down to almost nothing.

 - Hiking gaiters- These general-purpose gaiters are available in a range of heights from lower calf to just below the knee.
 Hiking gaiters are usually waterproof and breathable to provide basic protection from rain and snow.
 Many models feature abrasion-resistant lowers.
 They also provide protection from debris entering your shoes.
 Hiking gaiters are lightweight at around 4.5-9 ounces (around 125-255 grams) per pair.
 These versatile gaiters work great for day hiking and multi-day hikes in mild to moderate conditions.

 - Mountaineering gaiters- These heavy-duty gaiters are designed for use in extreme conditions.
 They are waterproof and insulated to provide protection while hiking in deep snow and cold weather.
 Most are made of a waterproof breathable fabric that allows some sweat and moisture to vent.
 Mountaineering gaiters are heavy at around 8-12 ounces (around 225-340 grams) per pair.
 These rugged gaiters work well for snowshoeing, cross-country skiing, ice climbing, mountaineering, backcountry skiing, and winter camping.

 There is also a fourth, much less common type of gaiters called snake gaiters.
 These are specially designed to protect your legs from snake bites.
 They are made from thick, puncture-resistant materials that snake fangs can’t pass through.
 These are popular among hunters and those who often hike off-trail.